piece601/SublimeCLI/README.md

 Or you just want to open file called test.php in your current directory.
 For example.

 	$sublome ./test.php

+If you don't want to open any project , just run Sublime Text 2

+	$sublime

 #Remove
 	$sudo rm -rf ~/.sublime